 Select the menu item "Services".
 Then filter on the left for "Storage packages" and move the mouse over the desired package.
 Then select the "View details" link in the side menu.

 At the bottom you can see the nameservers & IP addresses for web & mail servers:

-How long does it take for the name server settings changes to become active?
+How long does it take for the changes to the name server settings to become active?

-At alldomains.hosting the DNS changes are applied in a few minutes.
+At alldomains.hosting the DNS changes are applied within a few minutes.
 However, it can take up to 24 hours for the changes to become active on all nameservers worldwide.

-Tip: if the changes are not yet active with your current Internet connection, you can check, for example, via the mobile data on your smartphone, and whether the changes are already effective at the DNS server queried there.
+Tip: If the changes are not yet active with your current Internet connection, you can check, for example, via the mobile data on your smartphone, whether the changes are already effective at the DNS server queried there.